publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Fixed: Fix the admin menu Debug Log that was not being displayed, #992;

 = [3.6.3] - 18 Nov 2021 =

 * Fixed: Fix notifications page that tuns the WordPress admin area purple, #966;